ningun-vs-ninguno

 Alguien means “someone, anyone, somebody, anybody,” while nadie means “no one, nobody.”

-As it happens with every indefinite adjective and pronoun, the one starting with n- is the negative counterpart of the duo.
+As with every indefinite adjective and pronoun, the one starting with n- is the negative counterpart of the duo.

-These two words are exclusively pronouns, which means they will always appear by themselves.
-They will be always referring to a person, any unspecified person, but they will never accept a noun with them:
+These two words are exclusively pronouns, meaning they will always appear by themselves.
+They will always refer to a person but will never have a noun with them:

 ¿Hay alguien ahí?
 (Is anyone there?)

 Aquí no hay nadie.
-(There is no one here.)
+(There’s no one here.)

 Algo vs. Nada